Human-AI Synergy Supports Collective Creative Search: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the NSF grant ``Collaborative Research: Research Infrastructure: HNDS-I: Building Infrastructure to Study Human-AI Hybrid Societies in Experimental Social Networks'' (Award BCS-2523500) and partially supported by the NSF grant ``Collaborative Research: Designing smart environments to augment collective learning \& creativity'' (BCS-2421386)
+This work was supported by the NSF grant ``Collaborative Research: Research Infrastructure: HNDS-I: Building Infrastructure to Study Human-AI Hybrid Societies in Experimental Social Networks'' (Award BCS-2523500) and partially supported by the NSF grant ``Collaborative Research: Designing smart environments to augment collective learning \& creativity'' (BCS-2421386).
+KMC acknowledges support from the NSF SBE SPRF.

 ChatGPT version 5.2 (OpenAI) was used to assist manuscript editing and proofreading.
 Authors reviewed each of the edit suggestions, and approved the final version.